 The Alberta Internationally Educated Physiotherapists Bridging (AIEPB) Program aims to support internationally educated physical therapists (IEPTs), who already possess qualifications verified by the Canadian Alliance of Physiotherapy Regulators, to work toward meeting legal requirements for licensing and to transition to practice as a physiotherapist in Alberta.

-Academic coursework designed purposely for IEPTs supports the development of the additional knowledge, skills and clinical reasoning required to meet Canadian entry-to-practice standards.
-Cultural and workplace orientation is provided to help integration into the workplace.
+Academic coursework designed purposely for IEPTs supports the development of the additional knowledge, skills, and clinical reasoning required to meet Canadian entry-to-practice standards.
+Cultural and workplace orientation is provided to help integrate into the workplace.

 University of British Columbia

 The IEPEP program assists Internationally Educated Physiotherapists (IEPs) to prepare for, and successfully complete, the written and the practical components of The Canadian National Examinations (PCE).